 The old saying of 'two heads are better than one' is particularly relevant when it comes to motors.
 Some of the most iconic cars have been created when car companies get it on together to create something so epic, that it'll forever be remembered as one of the greats.
 Here are 5 of the highlights so far.

-The result of Toyota and Subaru's recent joint-venture resulted in a true driver's car that proves you don't need massive power to have fun.
-The 197bhp 2.0-litre flat-four engine provides enough power for epic drifts, while the pairing's low centre of gravity, make them B-road weapons.
+4. Toyota GT86/Subaru BRZThe result of Toyota and Subaru's joint-venture resulted in the GT86 and BRZ: true driver's cars that proves you don't need massive power to have fun.
+The 197bhp 2.0-litre flat-four engine provides enough power for sideways fun, while the pairing's low centre of gravity make them B-road weapons.
 Car makers of the modern world take note: we need more motors like this.
 Video

 5. Aston Martin and AMGOK, so it's still a little while before we'll see the results of this tie up, but - aside from the fact that we probably have to kiss the glorious Aston V12 farewell - AMG firepower under the bonnet of an Aston Martin can only be a good thing, right?
 Plus, future Astons will also get much more modern electrical systems from the German manufacturer.

 When collaborations go horribly wrongThings don't always work out so well when two car makers get together.
 Alfa Romeo and Nissan's joint-venture of the 80s, for instance, may have sounded great on paper.
 Alfa styling with Japanese reliability?
 What could be better?
 Except the pair did it the wrong way round, marrying up the poor build quality and iffy electronics of the Milanese manufacturer with the boring as hell boxy body of the Nissan Cherry.
 As far as 'what the hell were they thinking' moments go in the car industry, this one takes some beating.